JayWango/cmake-tutorial/README.txt

 Following tutorial from this link below: https://cmake.org/cmake/help/latest/guide/tutorial/index.html

-**Notes to Self**
+** Notes to Self  **

 In big projects, its good to separate source and build directories.
-Source directories contain all of the source code, such as .cpp and .h files, that are needed to generate the build system.
+- Source directories contain all of the source code, such as .cpp and .h files, that are needed to generate the build system.
-Build directories keeps the compiled files and temporary build artifacts separate from the source directory, making it easier to clean, rebuild, and support multiple build configurations
+- Build directories keeps the compiled files and temporary build artifacts separate from the source directory, making it easier to clean, rebuild, and support multiple build configurations

+Running this command will reset my build directory and ensure cmake is using gcc-14 and g++-14 as my compilers: cmake .. -DCMAKE_C_COMPILER=gcc-14 -DCMAKE_CXX_COMPILER=g++-14